redpen-cc/redpen-doc/source/configuration.rst

 Setting Validators (validator-conf.xml)
 -----------------------------------------

-DocumentValidator have validator-conf.xml for registrating Validators.
-When a user add a validaor for a checking point into validator-conf.xml, then Document validator apply the added Validator to the input document.
+DocumentValidator has validator-conf.xml for registrating Validators.
+If a user add a validaor for one checking point into validator-conf.xml, then DocumentValidator applies the added Validator to the input document.

 The following is the sample validator-conf.xml file.